 Heavy Metals Testing

-Heavy metal exposure can effect individuals in different ways.
+Heavy metal exposure can affect individuals in different ways.
 Those who have underlying health conditions may be more vulnerable than others to the same exposures.
 Employers have the responsibility to protect the safety and health of the worker.

 Heavy metals testing is used to screen for or to diagnose heavy metal poisoning in those who may have been acutely or chronically exposed to one or more heavy metals and to monitor excessive metal concentrations in those who work with various heavy metals.
 Such occupations include construction work, mining, radiator repair shops, and firing ranges.
 Our laboratory offers several different groupings that are specific for either blood or urine.